phe-sto/google-images-download/README.rst

     $ python google_images_download.py [Arguments...]

-Usage - From another python script
+Usage - From another Python script
 ==================================

-If you would want to use this library from another python file, you could use it as shown below:
+If you would want to use this library from another Python file, you could use it as shown below:

 .. code-block:: python